ryganzk/TxtToSmd/README.md

 Also BE CAREFUL WHEN USING THE NUMBER 98!!!
 EoS determines that number in particular to close the currently read track, and might break the entire file if used.
 Substitute that for 97 or 99 whenever possible, as the effect a single digit has on tick time is imperceptible

+# Bonus Tool: SmdToTxt

+I've included an additional tool I've used to generate working smd files: SmdToTxt!
+This works in reverse from TxtToSmd; the script will ask for an smd file and interpret the hex data as a text file.
+I'd highly recommend using this to gain a solid understanding regarding a track's structure

 # Credits

 psy_commando for the documentation on PMD's smd files, I wouldn't have been able to create this parser if it weren't for how in-depth the man went with researching them
-The entire SkyTemple community for the idea and links to a metric fuckton of information regarding EoS's inner mechanisms as a whole
+The SkyTemple and PPorg communities for the idea and links to a metric fuckton of information regarding EoS's inner mechanisms